ChrstphrHll/npc_gen/students/Themistoklea Nevarth.md

 # Themistoklea Nevarth
 ---
 ### Description
-- Human Monk from Whyndiem
+- Human Monk from Principality of the Palus Peoples
 - 2nd year Diplomacy student in Treskal
-- long curly brunette hair that's put up, Pale Brown eyes, and Dark Brown skin
+- shoulder length straight dirty blonde hair that's plain, Pale Brown eyes, and Dark Brown skin
 - Is Invulnerable and Neglectful, and has Patience as their ideal

 ### Organizations